TartanLlama/tartanllama.github.io/_drafts/colon-virtual-function.md

 Since `A` is a base class of `C` and the name `A` is injected into the scope of `A`, `A` is also visible from `C`.

-Given the above, we can do horribly perverse things like:
+The *injected-class-name* exists to ensure that the class is found during name lookup instead of entities in an enclosing scope.
+It also makes referring to the class name in a template instantiation easier.
+But since we're awful people, we can use this perfectly reasonable feature do horribly perverse things like this:

 {% highlight cpp %}
 void C::C::C::A::A::A::foo(){